BigFood2307/FS22_AnimalFoodCalculatorIngame/README.md

 ## More advanced calculations

-For even more information and more freedom in what to calculate, check out my standalone calculator here on modhub:
+For even more information and more freedom in what to calculate, check out my standalone calculator here on github:
 https://github.com/BigFood2307/FS22_AnimalFoodCalculator